Digital Nomad Life in Oostkapelle, The Netherlands

 We asked people in Oostkapelle if they could share any humorous cultural blunders they commited.
 They wrote:

 "In Oostkapelle, it's important to avoid being late for appointments or social gatherings, as punctuality is highly valued in Dutch culture.
 It's also considered rude to interrupt someone while they're speaking, so try to wait your turn in conversations.
 Avoid discussing personal wealth or income, as the Dutch tend to be private about their finances.
 Also, don't assume everyone speaks English, even though many Dutch people are multilingual.
 It's polite to ask if they speak English before starting a conversation.
 When dining, keep in mind that the Dutch typically do not begin eating until everyone is served.
 It's also customary to keep your hands on the table (but not your elbows) during the meal.
 In terms of tipping, service charge is usually included in the bill in the Netherlands, so tipping is not obligatory.
 However, it's common to leave small change or round up the bill if you're satisfied with the service.
 Lastly, the Dutch are known for their directness, so don't take it personally if they come across as blunt.
-It's simply a cultural difference and not intended to be rude," said one expat in Oostkapelle.
+It's simply a cultural difference and not intended to be rude," said one person in Oostkapelle.

 Get Quote